 Working with men as fathers is a key entry point to discussing sensitive subjects around traditional gender norms, and the way in which these norms negatively impact communities.
 Through discussion guides, role plays, and hands-on activities (such as learning how to change diapers), men and their partners are encouraged to discuss and challenge traditional masculine and inequitable gender norms and to practice more positive social behaviors in their families and communities.

 With support from the Dutch Foreign Ministry, Program P has been adapted in Brazil, Indonesia, Rwanda, and South Africa in both rural and urban settings as part of the MenCare+ program.
 MenCare+, a collaboration between Promundo and Rutgers WPF, is a multi-component program working at individual, community, and policy levels to engage men and women as partners in maternal, newborn, and child health; in sexual and reproductive health and rights; and in violence prevention.
-Program P is also being adapted and scaled up by Save the Children in Ethiopia and India.

 - MenCare: The MenCare campaign promotes men’s equal involvement in caregiving and equitable, nonviolent fatherhood practices around the world.